Lumenora/Handbook/Policies/Code_of_Conduct.md

 Our community is dedicated to creating an inclusive environment for everyone, regardless of race, ethnicity, nationality, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability (physical or mental), genetic information, sexual orientation, gender identity, parental status, marital status, and political affiliation as well as gender expression, mental illness, socioeconomic status or background, neuro(a)typicality, physical appearance, body size, computing experience, or clothing.
 Consider that calling attention to differences can feel alienating.

+We reserve the right to determine the appropriate level of disciplinary action for disruptive and/or inappropriate conduct.
+Disciplinary action can include written or verbal warnings, suspension with or without pay, and discharge.
+Each situation will be dealt with on an individual basis.

 ## Zero Tolerance Policy

 We do not tolerate harassment, fighting, bullying, coercion or use of abusive or threatening words directed to, about or against a co-worker, lead, manager, executive, applicant, client/customer, vendor or community member of any kind.